 You must have a savings account with at least six months of income to live comfortably and give yourself time to find a new project without stress.

-It sounds crazy planning for unexpected circumstances, but things happen without warning.
+Planning for unexpected circumstances sounds over the top, but things happen without warning.
 Rainstorms could flood your accommodation, ruining your laptop and hard-drive full of work projects.

 A fire could break out in your apartment and leave you without your passport, bank cards, and no access to your money.
 Flights could be canceled – power in your apartment could be cut, and many issues could spring up from nowhere.